 2. Global Hotspot

 Now let’s bring the mobile hotspot to the next level: a global hotspot!
 Both are brilliant gift ideas for digital nomads.
-But this one is using a revolutionary technology which works entirely without local SIM cards.
+But this one is using a revolutionary technology that works entirely without local SIM cards.
 All you have to do is press the start button and the portable router connects with an existing network.

 3. Laptop Sleeve